 This is the most commonly used crockpot size and works very well for large families.
 It is ideal for stews, casseroles, desserts, and soups.
-As most families have more than one crock pot, it very common to have this as the main pot and 3-4-quart crock pot as an extra one.
+As most families have more than one crockpot, it is very common to have this as the main pot and 3-4-quart crockpot as an extra one.

 7-10 Quarts Crock Pot

-This crock pot can hold a whole chicken and large roasts and is ideal for hosting.
-Unless you have a really large family, this crock pot will be used only on big occasions or when you are hosting some people.
-The biggest sized crock pot on the market right now is the is a 10 quart one and can easily handle 10lbs to 12lbs of meat.
+This crockpot can hold a whole chicken and large roasts and is ideal for hosting.
+Unless you have a really large family, this crockpot will be used only on big occasions or when you are hosting some people.
+The biggest-sized crock pot on the market right now is is a 10 quart one and can easily handle 10lbs to 12lbs of meat.

 Tips to Help You Buy the Right Size Crock Pot

 Now that we’ve given you some guidelines related to how many people, in general, you want to cook for, that is not the only deciding factor when it comes to choosing the right crock pot for you.